imahjoub/OpenSSL_withVisualStudio/README.md

 ### Use openssl code in visual studio
 After generating the libs/headers you can use OpenSSL_Test as a template to get access to the openssl API functions/code.

-OpenSSL_Test project provids an sha256 example
+OpenSSL_Test project provides a sha256-example